‘Tis the season to be buying but, most importantly, it’s the season to be safe.

-With any holiday, with the gift buying rush upon us, we are all vulnerable to theft and all sorts of holiday crimes, both outside and inside the house.
+During the shopping season with the gift buying rush upon us, we are all vulnerable to theft and all sorts of holiday-related mishaps, both outside and inside our homes.

-We either go to the mall or wait in line to get money out of the ATM or wander around parking lots in search of our cars with our arms filled with bags and packages, there is surely a lot to handle.
+We now go to the mall, wait in line to get money out of the ATM, or just wander around parking lots in search of our cars with our arms filled with bags and packages, so there is surely a lot to handle.

 However, during the holidays, whether it’s Christmas, Thanksgiving, the 4th of July, or any other, people are also a lot busier than usual and can get more easily distracted or careless than they normally would.

-To make things easier, we put together a list of 35 holiday shopping safety tips you need to know to have the best time of the year while getting rid of some of the stress associated with it.
+To make things easier, we rounded up a list of 35 holiday shopping safety tips you need to know to fully enjoy the best time of the year while getting rid of some of the stress associated with it.

-1. It All Starts before You Even Leave to Go Shopping
+1. It All Starts before You Even Leave Your Home

-If you like shopping in full daylight, then you should also plan before you leave your home:
+If you like shopping in full daylight, then you should also plan before you leave home:

 - Bring someone with you, if possible.
 You get to enjoy their company, and there’s always safety in numbers!

 - If possible, do not let children stay at home alone this time of year, as tragedies are not unheard of.
-Have a grandparent or a sitter wait for you until your return from a shopping spree.
+Have a grandparent or a sitter wait for you until your return from that shopping spree.

 - If you have a security system in place, do not forget to use it before you leave the house.

 - If you live alone, tell someone where you are going and when you expect to return.
-One of the best ideas is to use your smartwatch (there’s enough time left to get one this year) to help you with your GPS needs, Internet connectivity, or phone calls in case of an emergency or for when you are driving.
+One of the best ideas is to use your smartwatch (there’s enough time left to get one this year) to help you with your GPS positioning, Internet connectivity, or phone calls in case of an emergency or for when you are driving.